iamneerajsingh/sfc360.github.io/README.md

 ## [Feedback](https://aka.ms/BrainwaveFeedback) ℹ️
-Do you have suggestions for Mindmaps or Flashcards?
+Do you have suggestions for our videos?
 The survey form is open 👉 [here ](https://aka.ms/BrainwaveFeedback)ℹ️.
+Would you like to contribute as a video creator, fill out this form!

 ## Core team ❤️